-To get to this page, tap the SYSTEM WAVELENGTH button on the Menu page.
-The operational wavelength range of the MX65E series extends from 1250 nm to 1610 nm.
+The operational wavelength range of the MX40G and MX70G series of converters extends from 1250 nm to 1610 nm.
 The three calibration wavelengths of the power monitors, 1310 nm, 1550 nm, and 1590 nm, represent the centers of the O-band, C-band, and L-band and provide the user with accurate power readings at or near those wavelengths.

 The system wavelength should always be set to the wavelength closest to that of the laser source.
-The MX65E series' system wavelength is factory-preset to correspond to the wavelength band of the integrated laser source.
-If an external laser is used with the MX65E series of transmitters, the system wavelength may need to be changed as shown in Figure 40.
+Each converter's system wavelength is factory-preset to correspond to the wavelength band of the integrated laser source.
+The dual band model automatically changes the system wavelength to correspond to the wavelength band of the selected integrated laser source.
+If an external laser is used with the converter, the system wavelength may need to be changed as shown in Figure 47.